DataDog/documentation/content/en/serverless/azure_app_services/azure_app_services_linux.md

 - `DD_CUSTOM_METRICS_ENABLED` (optional) enables [custom metrics](#custom-metrics).
 - `DD_SITE` is the Datadog site [parameter][2].
 Your site is {{< region-param key="dd_site" code="true" >}}.
 This value defaults to `datadoghq.com`.
 - `DD_SERVICE` is the service name used for this program.
 Defaults to the name field value in `package.json`.
 - `DD_START_APP` is the command used to start your application.
-For example, `node ./bin/www` (Unnecessary for applications running in Tomcat).
+For example, `node ./bin/www` (unnecessary for applications running in Tomcat).

 ### Identifying your startup command